daqians/UnityCluster/README.md

 # UnityCluster

-This project was developed by Unity and Leap Motion to realize the interaction between multiscreens and users.
-This multiscreen displaying system using Network and software connect screens to achieve parellal displaying in multiscreens.
-Gestures and voice and be used to munipulate to model in screen via Leap Motion (Gestures dector) or HoloLens (AR head wear glass).
-3D model view can be displayed via 4K screens and AR display hardware like smartphone and HoloLens.
+This project was developed by Unity to realize the interaction between multi screens and users.
+This multiscreen displaying system using Network and software connect screens to achieve parallel displaying in multi-screens.
+Gestures and voice and be used to manipulate to model in screen via wearable devices like HoloLens (AR headwear glass) and Leap Motion (Gestures detector).
+The 3D model view can be displayed via 4K screens and AR display hardware like smartphones and HoloLens.

+The project mainly solve the problem that model demonstrations in large conference rooms with wearable devices.
+The presenter implement the model conveniently via wearable devices (in this project we use HoloLens and Leap Motion).
+And the audience can observe the model using large multi screens or their smart phones.

-Hardware is combined by WIFI network,five 4K screens,an android smartphone,Leap Motion and 5 CPUs.
+Hardware is combined with HoloLens, five 4K screens, an Android smartphone, Leap Motion and 5 CPUs.

-'Cluster Package' is the main component in this project.

-I have also added some other fuctions to elevate the effect of display.Like AR modle display in Android phone and Leap Motion.
+Some other functions have also been added to elevate the effect of display.
+Like AR model display function in Android phone and Leap Motion.

 ## Picture view
+These diagrams present the view on parallel display screens.
+The views in HoloLens can not upload in git.
 ![image](http://img.blog.csdn.net/20170604194742318?watermark/2/text/aHR0cDovL2Jsb2cuY3Nkbi5uZXQvanhzZHE=/font/5a6L5L2T/fontsize/400/fill/I0JBQkFCMA==/dissolve/70/gravity/SouthEast)

 ![image2](http://img.blog.csdn.net/20170604204835240?watermark/2/text/aHR0cDovL2Jsb2cuY3Nkbi5uZXQvanhzZHE=/font/5a6L5L2T/fontsize/400/fill/I0JBQkFCMA==/dissolve/70/gravity/SouthEast)